Physician Assistant, M.M.S.

 The PA program offers several scholarships to students within the program.
 These include:

-• The David Wagner Scholarship, a scholarship typically awarded to three students in their second or fifth semester of the program.
+- The David Wagner Scholarship, typically awarded to three students in their second or fifth semesters of the program.

-• A housing scholarship, offered to students in the clinical year of the program who have unusual expenses for travel and housing during clinical rotations.
+- A Clinical Housing Scholarship, offered to students in the clinical year of the program who have unusual expenses for travel and housing required for clinical rotations.

 For more information about Saint Louis University scholarships and financial aid, please visit the Office of Student Financial Services.